liyuanhe211/Energy_Diagram_Plotter_CDXML/README.md

 ## For bug report

-If you encounter some unexpected behavior, please try to run the [examples](https://github.com/liyuanhe211/Energy_Diagram_Plotter_CDXML/tree/main/Examples) first and see whether it's problem of your input or my program.
+If you encounter some unexpected behavior, please try to run the [examples](https://github.com/liyuanhe211/Energy_Diagram_Plotter_CDXML/tree/main/Examples) first and see whether it's a problem of your input or my program.

-After that, you can give feedback by upload your Excel input file, a screenshot of the operation interface before crashing and the last display in the CMD window (if you what it is).
-If the output file is generated but there is a problem with the output file, please upload the output file as well.
+After that, you can give feedback by upload your Excel input file, a screenshot of the operation interface before crashing and the last display in the CMD window.
+If the output file is generated, but there is a problem with the output file, please upload the output file as well.

-If there is a crash, please run the program through the "Draw_Energy_Diagram_XML_Debug.bat" file in the directory, so as to keep the error message before the program exits.
+If there is a crash, please run the program through the "Draw_Energy_Diagram_XML_Debug.bat" file in the directory, to keep the error message before the program exits.